Latest revision - December 17, 2020

 All copyrights remain with their owners.

 I'm not sure if there is a standard name or any name for the commonly performed historically Black (African American) sorority probate (new members) entrance march which is the focus of this post.
-However, that very close contact vertical line formation is the same as or very similar to that which is described for the Venda people's "python dance" at Domba initiation rituals.
-Here are information about the purposes of that initiation ritual & description of the python dance itself:
+However, that very close contact vertical line formation is very similar to that which is described for the Venda people's "python dance" at Domba initiation rituals.

-Additional comments about the python dance that are performed at the Domba is found below the video that is given as "Video #1" in this post.
+Additional comments about the python dance that are performed at the Domba are found below the video that is given as "Video #1" in this post.

-Judging from current YouTube videos of historically Black Greek lettered sororities the line formation described above but without the undulating arms appears to be commonly used as the entrance procession for most Black Greek lettered sorority probates.
-Although I'm not certain of this, judging from YouTube videos (admittedly a very unscientific sampling), the sorority that appears to use this locked arms less often than the other three historically Black Greek lettered sororities is Alpha Kappa Alpha Sorority, Inc. The names of the other three historically Black Greek lettered sororities are given in the video section below.
+Judging from YouTube videos of historically Black Greek lettered sororities that I have watched, the line formation described above but without the undulating arm movement, appears to be commonly used as the entrance procession for most Black Greek lettered sorority probates.

 I've not reviewed many videos of the five historically Black Greek lettered fraternities to determine if each of those organizations have a similar close contact formation for their probates or their other members.
 However, I came across this video of a similar formation by members of Alpha Phi Alpha Fraternity, Inc: http://www.youtube.com/watch?v=EdgwjN11AyY".
 In this video the men stand very close together with locked arms and without moving away from their spot.
 The first man in line doesn't fold his hands in a triangle position, and the men after the first person in line don't lay their head on the person in front of them.